BINF3101-yohe/Lab7_genome_annotation_part2/README.md

 #take a look at your sequences
 head SRRXXXXX.cds.v1.fasta
 ```
-You should see a new file SRR*12345*.cds.fasta.
+You should see a new file SRRXXXXXX.cds.fasta.
 This contains the coding sequences for each gene predicted in our genome!

 &ensp;